negjafari/IOTA-implementation/README.md

 # IOTA Consensus Algorithm implementation

 ## Introduction
-This implementation provides a simplified version of the algorithm, focusing on key steps involved in the consensus process.
+This implementation provides a simplified version of the algorithm, focusing on key steps involved in the consensus process. (based on IOTA paper implementation which is provided in this repository)

 ### Steps Implemented